-NOTE: When a group template is pushed to a node, all custom groups on that node are replaced by the groups defined in the template's group list.
+NOTE: When a users and groups template is pushed to a node, all custom groups on that node are replaced by groups defined in the template.
+If no users are in the new template, existing users will remain on the node.
+To push users, the selected nodes need to be running firmware version 4.3.0 or later.

-9.2 Modifying existing group templates
+9.2 Modifying existing users and groups templates

-The Edit Group Template dialog allows a template's Description and Group List to be set and changed.
+The Edit Users and Groups Template dialog allows a template's Description, Group List, and User List to be set and changed.

-To modify an existing group template:
+To modify a template:

-1. Select Configure Nodes > Configuration Templating > Group Templates.
+1. Select Configure Nodes > Configuration Templating > Users and Groups Templates.

-Click Edit in the Actions section of the template to be modified.
-The Edit Group Template dialog appears.
+2. Click Edit in the Actions section of the template to be modified.
+The Edit Users and Groups Template dialog appears.